Step & Repeat

 Figure 6: The Marks tab with the two most frequently used settings for Step & Repeat.

-- Under the Finishing tab you can select the option Create Dieline if required.
-This option adds a Dieline to each individual Print Item that has been imposed based on the ImageBox.
+- Under the Finishing tab you can add a Dieline if required.
+This option adds a Dieline to each individual Print Item that has been imposed based on the ImageBox or ImageBox + Bleed.
 The following additional options are available:

 - Position – Select ImageBox + Bleed if the Dieline should be set to the expected bleed.
 ImageBox is selected by default.